Gloria Romero: Marriage

 On September 24, 1960, Romero married fellow Sampaguita Pictures actor Juancho Gutierrez at the Santuario de San Antonio in Forbes Park, Makati.
-Romero's white gown was designed by National Artist for Fashion Ramón Valera.
+Romero's bridal gown was designed by National Artist for Fashion Ramón Valera.
 The entourage included the biggest stars of Sampaguita Pictures.
 The bridesmaids were Daisy Romualdez, Barbara Perez, Susan Roces and Amalia Fuentes.
 The wedding was covered by all the major newspapers and magazines and radios, headlined "Wedding of the Year".

 The couple had one daughter, Maritess Gutierrez, who tried acting briefly, and became a chef.
 Romero had a grandson, Chris Gutierrez, a former artist of Star Magic.